Kroum Batchvarov, Ph.D.

 Gordon P. Watts, Jr., Ph.D.

-After working in Florida on both early American sites in springs and shipwrecks in the keys, Dr. Watts developed North Carolina’s underwater archaeology program.
-From 1981 until 2001, he also helped develop the Program in Maritime History and Underwater Archaeology at East Carolina University.
-Since retiring in 2001, his attention has been directed toward managing Tidewater Atlantic Research, a consulting firm he established in 1979.
-His INA-affiliated research projects include the Clydesdale Plantation Wreck, the Western Ledge Reef Wreck, and the City Point, Virginia derelicts.
+After working in Florida on early American sites in springs and shipwrecks in the Keys, Dr. Watts developed North Carolina’s underwater archaeology program.
+From 1981 until 2001, he also helped establish the Program in Maritime History and Underwater Archaeology at East Carolina University.
+Since retiring in 2001, his attention turned to managing Tidewater Atlantic Research, a consulting firm he established in 1979.
+He has joined INA at projects such as the Clydesdale Plantation Wreck, the Western Ledge Reef Wreck, and the City Point, Virginia derelicts.